- Departments & Programs

 This information is part of the Colgate University catalog, 2022-23.

 The major is designed to encourage a student with strong interests in the two areas to develop a deeper understanding of economics by viewing it, in part, as an area of applied mathematics.
 This major should be considered seriously by all those intending to pursue graduate studies in economics, business, or quantitative social science, and also by those desiring a more flexible commitment to the major programs in these two departments.
 As its name suggests, the Mathematical Economics major is mathematically intense.
 Students declaring this major should possess a high level of aptitude in both mathematics and economics, and they should be prepared to apply advanced mathematical skills toward problems in economics.
 Similar to the economics major, the mathematical economics major meets the classification as a STEM discipline according to the United States Citizenship and Immigration Services (USCIS) so that international students are eligible for a 24-month Optional Practical Training (OPT) extension.

-Students who considering graduate school in economics are strongly encouraged to take additional mathematics courses, including MATH 377 - Real Analysis I.
+Students who are considering graduate school in economics are strongly encouraged to take additional mathematics courses, including MATH 377 - Real Analysis I.

 Prospective majors should aim to complete ECON 151, ECON 251, ECON 252, statistics, and MATH 163 - Calculus III by the end of sophomore year, especially if they plan to study abroad during their junior year.